UCL Discovery Stage

 The relationships between perfectionism and symptoms of depression, anxiety and obsessive-compulsive disorder in adults: a systematic review and meta-analysis

-[thumbnail of Shafran_The relationships between perfectionism and symptoms of depression, anxiety and obsessive-compulsive disorder in adults_AAM.pdf]
+[thumbnail of Shafran_The relationships between perfectionism and symptoms of depression anxiety and obsessive-compulsive disorder in adults a systematic review and meta-.pdf]

 Preview